 Choose the backup and tap on Delete Backup.

 You have now deleted unnecessary backups, but the error message persists?
 Delete large files you don’t need.
 Go to Settings > Apple ID > iCloud > Manage Storage.
 There you can get rid of the data that takes up too much space.

 As a rule, the greatest “consumers” of your iCloud space are photos and videos. iCloud Photos feature, often enabled by default, means that all the photos taken with your iPhone will be stored in iCloud storage.
 You can turn off iCloud photos, but first you might want to download your photo library from iCloud and maybe even delete it afterwards.
 For these purposes, you can use CopyTrans Cloudly. iCloud Photos feature can be switched off in Settings > Apple ID > iCloud > Photos.

 By default, all of your app data is saved to iCloud upon every backup.
 But do you really need a backup for each app?
 If not, you can turn off backups for this specific app and furhter reduce iCloud backup size.

 To do so, tap Settings > Apple ID > iCloud> Manage Storage >Backup, select your device and disable the backup for unnecessary applications.

 Note: All your devices with the one Apple ID are sharing the same storage space.
-For example, you have an iPhone and iPad which are linked to the one iCloud account — you will have 5Gb of free iCloud storage for both devices (not for each).
-So if use the same Apple ID on several devices, don’t forget to organize your iCloud storage data on your other devices as well.
+For example, if you have an iPhone and an iPad which are linked to the same iCloud account, you will have 5Gb of free iCloud storage for both devices (not for each).
+So if you use the same Apple ID on several devices, don’t forget to organize your iCloud storage for other gadgets as well.

 Change iCloud storage plan